Land value tax: Canada

-LVT were common in Western Canada at the turn of the twentieth century.
+LVTs were common in Western Canada at the turn of the twentieth century.
 In Vancouver LVT became the sole form of municipal taxation in 1910 under the leadership of mayor, Louis D. Taylor.
 Gary B. Nixon (2000) stated that the rate never exceeded 2% of land value, too low to prevent the speculation that led directly to the 1913 real estate crash.
 All Canadian provinces later taxed improvements.
+The 2022 value of land in Canada, as reported by the National Balance Sheet, is $5.824 trillion.
+LVTs can be somewhat controversial in Canada because of the already high cost of property that many Canadians struggle to afford.

 Estonia

 Estonia levies an LVT to fund municipalities.
-It is a state level tax, but 100% of the revenue funds Local Councils.
-The rate is set by the Local Council within the limits of 0.1–2.5%.
+It is a state-level tax, but 100% of the revenue funds local councils.
+The rate is set by the local council within the limits of 0.1–2.5%.
 It is one of the most important sources of funding for municipalities.
 LVT is levied on the value of the land only.
 Few exemptions are available and even public institutions are subject to it.
 Church sites are exempt, but other land held by religious institutions is not.
 The tax has contributed to a high rate (~90%) of owner-occupied residences within Estonia, compared to a rate of 67.4% in the United States.

+Germany

+In 2020 the state parliament of Baden-Württemberg agreed on a modified version of the LVT.
+Starting in 2025, 1.3% of the land value is taxed annually.
+The modification concerns tax reductions for different land uses such as (social) housing, forestry and cultural sites.
+Baden-Württemberg is the only state in Germany to replace its previous property tax by a LVT.

+The decision has been met with criticism.
+It's argued that the change unequally benefits wealthy real estate owners who previously had to pay property tax.

 Hong Kong

-Government rent in Hong Kong, formerly the crown rent, is levied in addition to Rates.
-Properties located in the New Territories (including New Kowloon), or located in the rest of the territory and whose land grant was recorded after 27 May 1985, pay 3% of the rateable rental value.
+Government rent in Hong Kong, formerly the crown rent, is levied in addition to rates.
+Properties located in the New Territories (including New Kowloon) or located in the rest of the territory and whose land grant was recorded after 27 May 1985, pay 3% of the rateable rental value.
+Hong Kong is unique in a way because the government owns virtually all the land and allows for long term leases which is how they make their income off property.
+Hong Kong levies a property tax known as "rates," which is a tax on the occupation of property or payable by the owner of unoccupied property.
+This is calculated as a percentage of the property's estimated rental value, assessed quarterly.